Morriar/nit/src/doc/doc_experiments/exp_align/corpus.nlp/github.corpus.md

 If URL scheme of GitLab API follows the one of Github API, it may be possible to configure this wrapper to use a custom URL.

+> match: github
+> match: github::GithubAPI
 > match: github::GithubAPI::api_url
 > match: github::api

+### `api_url` - # Github API base url.

 > match: github
-> match: github::github
-> match: github::HookListener::api
+> match: github::GithubAPI
-> match: github::ContributorStats::api
+> match: github::GithubAPI::api_url
-> match: github::GithubWallet::api
+> match: github::api

-### `api_url` - # Github API base url.

 Default is `https://api.github.com` and should not be changed.